gumaerc-testorg/11.375-spring-2006/content/pages/readings.md

 Bierbaum, R. "The role of science in federal policy development on a regional to global scale." *Estuaries* 25, no. 4B (2002): 878-885.

-Kemmis, D. "[Science's role in natural resource decisions](https://issues.org/p_kemmis/)."
+Kemmis, D. "{{% resource_link "a3bf84bd-00c8-470f-aa5c-6a1667bcfa15" "Science's role in natural resource decisions" %}}."
 Issues in Science and Technology Online, Summer 2002.

 McKinney, M., and W. Harmon. *The Western Confluence*.
 Washington, DC: Island Press, 2004, chapter 3, pp. 63-89.
 ISBN: 1559639636.

 Adler, P. S., R. C. Barrett, M. C. Bean, J. E. Birkoff, C. P. Ozawa, and E. B. Rudin.
 "Managing scientific and technical information in environmental cases: principles and practices for mediators and facilitators."
-2000, pp. 5-21. ([PDF](https://clu-in.org/conf/tio/negotiations4/ManagingScience-and-Technology-in-Complex-Cases-Adler-Bean-Birkoff-PCI.pdf))
+2000, pp. 5-21. ({{% resource_link "c49d1cd4-1607-46d7-8cea-56a5b4d6a0e7" "PDF" %}})

 Beratan, Kathi, and Herman Karl.
 "Managing the Science-Policy Interface in a Complex and Contentious World - A Discussion."
 In editorial review.